A WAY TO SUPPORT HUMANITARIAN WORK AND INTENTIONAL CHRISTIAN COMMUNITY... AND JUST A GOOD PLACE TO BE.

 Meet some of the team!

-After Jessa and I got married, we knew we wanted to do something to help support ourselves and our community that was wholesome for everyone involved - from the raw materials all the way to the folks who end up with the product.
-Before I met Jessa I lived for a time in an off-the-grid-in-the-city hospitality house called "The Downstream Project."
-There was no electrical lighting in the house, so every night we lit up the beeswax candles, not just for fun or ambiance!
-It was a powerful and inspiring season of my life, and later, when Jessa and I were thinking of things we could do that met our list of criteria, beeswax candles came to mind.
-I got on craigslist and found a local beekeeper who was selling it by the block... and the rest is history!
+After Daniel and I got married, we knew we wanted to do something to help support ourselves, our planet, and our community that was wholesome for everyone involved - from the raw materials all the way to the folks who end up with the product.
+When we met, Daniel was living at a wonderful place called "The Downstream Project:" an off-the-grid-in-the-city hospitality house and experiment in ecological living.
+There was no electrical lighting in the house, so every night they lit up the beeswax candles, not just for fun or ambiance!
+It was a powerful and inspiring season of our life, and later, when he and I were thinking of things we could do that met our list of criteria, beeswax candles came to mind.
+We got on craigslist and found a local beekeeper who was selling it by the block... and the rest is history!

 Many of us live at a place called the "Shire House" where we have the blessing of joining together with fellow believers and seekers in meals, worship, work and laughter on a daily basis in the Lillies And Sparrows community.
 The other community work project is Mill Song Bakery, started by our dear friends the Melas-Blanton family (creators of the Downstream Project) who make naturally leavened artisan loaves using local grains they personally stone-mill.
 Learn more at millsongbakery.com!